No additional tournaments are quasirandom-forcing: Introduction

 We are interested in the same phenomenon for tournaments: a tournament $H$ is \emph{quasirandom-forcing} if the density of $H$ in $(G_n)_{n\in\NN}$ converging to the expected density of $H$ in a random tournament is sufficient to guarantee the quasirandomness of the sequence.
 In particular, if the density of $H$ converges to its expected density, then the density of every tournament converges to its expected density in a random tournament.
 Every transitive tournament $T_k$ with $k\ge 4$ vertices is known to be quasirandom-forcing, see~\cite{CorR17} and \cite[Exercise 10.44]{Lov93}, and Buci\'{c}, Long, Shapira and Sudakov~\cite{BucLSS19} observed that every quasirandom-forcing tournament with seven or more vertices is transitive.
 On the other hand, Coregliano, Parente and Sato~\cite{CorPS19} showed that there is a non-transitive $5$-vertex tournament $F_5$ that is quasirandom-forcing; the tournament $F_5$, which is called $T^{8}_{5}$ in~\cite{CorPS19}, is depicted in Figure~\ref{fig:F5}.
-Our main result asserts that there is no quasirandom-forcing tournament in addition to $T_k$, $k\ge 4$, and $F_5$.
+Our main result asserts that there is no quasirandom-forcing tournament in addition to $T_k$, for $k\ge 4$, and $F_5$.

 The paper is structured as follows.
-We recall that classical results on the Tur\'an densities of cycles of length three~\cite{Goo59} and four~\cite{BeiH65} imply that no non-transitive tournament with three or four vertices is quasirandom-forcing (see Section~\ref{sec:prelim} for further details).
-Hence, we focus on tournaments with five and six vertices.
-In Section~\ref{sec:general}, we show that every non-transitive quasirandom-forcing tournament must be strongly connected and that every quasirandom-forcing $6$-vertex tournament must be rigid and twin-free.
-This together with the results of Coregliano et al.~\cite{CorPS19} leaves a single tournament with $5$ vertices and fourteen tournaments with $6$ vertices that could be quasirandom-forcing.
-We analyze these tournaments in Section~\ref{sec:constructions}.
+In Section~\ref{sec:prelim}, we recall from~\cite{BeiH65} classical results on the maximum numbers of cycles of length three and four in a tournament, which rule out the existence of a strongly connected quasirandom-forcing tournament with at most $4$ vertices.
+In Section~\ref{sec:general}, we first show that every non-transitive quasirandom-forcing tournament must be strongly connected, hence we may focus on tournaments with $5$ and $6$ vertices only.
+We next show that every quasirandom-forcing $6$-vertex tournament must be rigid and twin-free, which together with the results of Coregliano et al.~\cite{CorPS19} leaves a single $5$-vertex tournament and exactly $14$ tournaments with $6$ vertices that are strongly connected and may be quasirandom-forcing.
+We analyze all these $15$ tournaments in~Section~\ref{sec:constructions}.